kwalczak80/Clonmel-Hiking-Club/README.md

 # **Clonmel Hiking Club**
 **[Click here to visit Clonmel Hiking Club website](https://kwalczak80.github.io/Clonmel-Hiking-Club)**<br>
 <p>Welcome to the official Clonmel Hiking Club website.
   The website is designed to provide information about hiking club in Clonmel area.
-The website consists of sections where users can find relevant infomation about the club, view the pictures in the gallery section and find information about upcoming events.</p>
-<p>In addition if the user have any quiries they can use a simple contact form in order to send a message to the club.</p>
+The website consists of sections where users can find relevant infomation about the club, view the pictures in the gallery section and find information about upcoming events.
+In addition if the user have any queries they can use a simple contact form in order to send a message to the club.</p>

 ![Responsive Design](docs/responsive-design.PNG "Responsive Design of Clonmel Hiking Club website")
 <hr>